More about the relationship between body, brain and behaviour

 We all have things that need to be permanently on like a fridge, things that only need electricity when we use them like lights and there are things we put on standby in case we need them like the television or an electric toothbrush.
 They may use a little energy instead of full power but they still take from the power net.

 One thing is certain, we cannot buy more capacity for our internal energy system.
 Each of us has a certain capacity available.
 So our system has to manage its capacity well to keep everything within a safe bandwidth.
 If we exceed that bandwidth, we risk an energy outage.
 And as you can imagine, that can be disastrous.
-Fortunately, our system then has a preservation system that kicks in as a measure of first aid. it is the Freeze response and it preserves our energy currency ‘Oxygen’ by turning off all systems that do not pose an immediate threat to our survival when they are more or less de-activated, so that our heart and brain can continue to do their work.
-But the freezing system is not a solution for long-term excessive use.
+Fortunately, our system then has a preservation system that kicks in as a measure of first aid.
+It is called the Freeze response and it preserves our energy currency ‘Oxygen’ by turning off all systems that do not pose an immediate threat to our survival when they are more or less de-activated, so that our heart and brain can continue to do their work.
+But the freezing system is not a solution for long-term excessive use because it uses precious energy blocking all body systems that cost energy and it does so without generating energy.

 How energy efficient is your system?